Where Will Wine Take You? Our Newest Wines from the Most Southern Winegrowing Region in the World - Aotearoa New Zealand!

 - Try chilling our vibrant and opulent Reserve Pinot Noir, which has succulent aromas of crushed raspberry, rhubarb and candied cherry.
 We’re always reaching for a Pinot Noir when we want a nicely chilled red wine.
 Pair with a warm summer evening, grilled salmon and vegetable kabobs.

-- For a wine that’s more full-bodied, chill our McBride Sisters Collection Black Girl Magic 2019 California Red Blend about 20 minutes before you’re ready to sip.
+- For a wine that’s more full-bodied, chill our McBride Sisters Collection Wines 2019 California Red Blend about 20 minutes before you’re ready to sip.
 Enticing black cherry and warm cocoa aromas are mixed with fresh raspberry and plum on the nose.
 As the wine warms up, the nose evolves into toasty oak, vanilla and black tea leaves.
 Chocolate and cherry follow you into the palate with luscious and silky tannins.
 It’s a great wine to pair with seared tuna or a filet mignon.
 Get the wine in our Bold & Boujie red wine six pack here.

 Even though some reds may be more suitable for chilling, we suggest you try chilling any red varieties you want and see what works best for your taste and palate!